rlucic/api-qrcode/README.md

 - POST: http://localhost:8080/api-qrcode/image/v1/generate

-Accept : text/plain , for a Base64 encoded QRCode image from the model text field

-Accept : image/png , for a streamed QRCode image from the model text field
+Accept : text/plain , for a Base64 encoded QRCode image from the model text field Accept : image/png , for a streamed QRCode image from the model text field

+### Model/body for calling the POST methods:
+     {
+      "text": "Some sample text",
+      "size": "150"
+     }